-Most people consume approximately twice as much protein as they need.
-Although this may not be harmful, high-fat meats may be an undesirable source of kilocalories, cholesterol, and fatty acids.
+Both statements are false.
+Most individuals consume adequate amounts (or more) of protein foods.
 Protein supplements do not contain nutrients important for health other than what foods provide.
-These should be used only after consulting a healthcare provider or registered dietitian.
+These should be used only after consulting a health care provider or registered dietitian.